-PLEASE NOTE: This article is not suggesting that if you suffer from depression or anxiety or other mental health issues that all you need is a mental health day to fix it.
-I struggle with depression and anxiety and it is an ongoing battle, I know.
-The purpose of this article is to help those who do not normally think about their mental health and remind those of us who already deal with issues to pay attention to signs we may be burning out and need a break from work.
-If you feel like you may be dealing with more than just stress at work, then please, please, please contact a professional who can help you.
+PLEASE NOTE: The purpose of this article is to help those who do not normally think about their mental health and remind those of us who already deal with issues to pay attention to signs we may be burning out and need a break from work.
+If you feel like you may be dealing with more than just stress at work, taking a mental health day away from your nonprofit won’t be enough.
+Please, please, please contact a professional who can help you.

-But they aren’t.
-Your mental health should be as important as your physical health.
-You wouldn’t go to work with a fever (oh, please tell me you wouldn’t go to work with a fever!?!) so you shouldn’t go to work if you are suffering mentally either.
+Anyway, no matter your age, your mental health should be as important as your physical health.
+You wouldn’t go to work with a fever so you shouldn’t go to work if you are suffering mentally either.

 We have lots of studies showing that breaks actually help you stay fresh and get more done.